Above/featured: From Philosophenweg: across the Neckar, over the Altstadt, and up to Königstuhl – 21 May 2016 (HL).

 The university town of Heidelberg is about 90 kilometres (55 miles) south from Frankfurt am Main and only 20 kilometres (12 miles) east from Mannheim.
 Heidelberg is squeezed next to the Neckar river, sandwiched between two hills.
 Heidelberg is home to Germany’s oldest university as well as many research institutes, including the European Molecular Biology Laboratory (EMBL), the German Cancer Research Centre (DKFZ), and four institutes operated by the Max Planck Society.
 For a total population of over 160-thousand people, the town receives over 10 million visitors per year, perhaps a legacy of family and friends brought over by post-war US troops stationed in town for decades.

-This explanation for the origin of the town’s name is wonderfully concise:
+An explanation for the origin of the town’s name is wonderfully concise from this source:

 HD and the High Docket